 It would be fair to say that the Ankney family which settled in Pennsylvania prospered.
 They owned their own land which they farmed and the family grew.
 Believe me when I say I almost regretted researching this side of the family.
 It is enormous.
 I had allocated three days to research it.
 It took a week.
 But I am glad I persevered.
 Yet again, the family perfectly illustrates the pulse of history – this time on American soil.

-I’m smiling as I recall my new favourite phrase: family history is history in microcosm.
+I’m smiling as I recall my new favorite phrase: family history is history in microcosm.
 Indeed, it is.